 Showing that you are usually resident would normally involve 2 factors:

 Short visits outside Australia (eg holidays) would be acceptable, providing there is an intention to reside in Australia and you spend a significant amount of time in Australia.
 If you take up a job or permanent home outside Australia, this could affect your ability to show continuous usual residence in Australia.

 You would need to have held a Special Category Visa (SCV Subclass 444) for the 5 years – this is the visa NZ citizens are usually granted on entry to Australia.

-You would need to provide ATO Notices of Assessment showing that you have earned annual taxable income at least equivalent to TSMIT (Temporary Skilled Migration Income Threshold (TSMIT) in relation to 3 completed income years during the period of 5 years immediately before the application (as long as one of those years is immediately before that application date.
+You would need to provide ATO Notices of Assessment (NOA) or amended NOAs showing that you have earned annual taxable income at least equivalent to Temporary Skilled Migration Income Threshold (TSMIT) in relation to 3 completed income years during the period of 5 years immediately before the application (as long as one of those years is immediately before that application date.

 Limited exemptions to the income requirement will apply – those currently announced include:

 - Maternity, paternity or carers leave – application of this exemption is discretionary; or

 - Inability to depart Australia due having been assigned primary care of a child by the Family Court of Australia and the child cannot be removed from Australia; or

 - Currently receiving compensation for injury and ongoing rehabilitation or compensation would be discontinued if departing Australia

 - There have been some Covid related exemptions relevant to resulting income shortfall.